dotnet/AspNetCore.Docs/aspnetcore/blazor/class-libraries.md

 ## Create a Razor class library

-Follow the guidance in the <xref:blazor/get-started> article to configure your environment to use Blazor.
+Follow the guidance in the <xref:blazor/get-started> article to configure your environment for Blazor.

 # [Visual Studio](#tab/visual-studio)